aather/autobench/README.md

 **Documentation: https://www.phoronix-test-suite.com/documentation/phoronix-test-suite.html**

 All benchmarks are dumped into a shared NFS directory (prefered).
-Results are stored in seperate directories wistring like:
+Results are stored in seperate directories.
+For example:
 - **cputests-openssl-190-i2-xlarge-LATEST:** Latest iteration of openssl cpu benchmark ran on AWS i2.xlarge instance
 - **cputests-openssl-190-m3-medium-440-96-generic-201803291856:** All previous iterations of the same test with date stamp